 She begins.
 You know I could stand and take my coffee (she is all of eighty if she is a day, is thin enough for a good breeze to knock her over, and has a walking stick) but my husband always used to say that coffee should be taken with the three “c’s”.
 Comodo (comfortably), caldo (hot) and …… I can’t remember the last one.
 No, no I assure her.
 It is quite alright to sit down at my table.

 But I am enjoying our conversation.
 Although in her eighties (she has told me by now) she is incredibly lucid, stops to listen to me, asks me questions and pauses for breath.
-There is no hint of rambling, ranting, bitterness over long held family feuds, mistaking me for someone they know, or subjecting me to non stop diatribes about Italian politics or football.
-Because I am a good listener, I am often subject to people’s “stories”, another pair of ears for them to use in convincing themselves of their righteousness and firmly held beliefs.
+There is no hint of rambling, ranting, bitterness over long held family feuds, mistaking me for someone else, or subjecting me to non stop diatribes about Italian politics or football.
 This feels like a conversation I am having with someone my own age.
 Somewhere in that feeble body is the heart and mind of a much younger person and I am intrigued.

 She finishes her coffee and takes out her cigarettes.
 She offers me one and I decline.
-Ah she says this is another thing that Australians don’t do, right, along with drinking very small coffees for breakfast?
-Yes I admit, she is right, unfortunately Australians don’t smoke anymore.
+Ah she says this is another thing that Australians don’t do, along with drinking very small coffees for breakfast.
 I ask her about her walking stick and she tells me of her recent operation, and the fact that now she finds it hard to socialise as she can’t drive anymore.
 She tells me that she has a few good friends from many, many years ago but that in general she doesn’t enjoy the company of a great number of people as she finds alot of people quite negative.
 It’s also why she doesn’t read the news or watch TV.
 I am realising that I have more and more in common with this woman.

 We both mention husbands in our conversation and she mentions her beloved cat.
 She then asks me the dreaded “do you have children” question which all Italians ask.
 No I reply, I don’t.
 No, neither do I, she says.
 That’s why there is just my cat and husband at home.
 And all at once I am no longer afraid of growing old.